 I can’t think of many vacation destinations where getting around is part of the fun.
 But in Bequia our kids loved the pickup truck taxis.
-That made it easy to pull them away from the pool for an adventure –our ten-month old was grinning and kicking each time we climbed aboard.
-Your hotel may work with a specific driver service, but we had great luck with Gideon’s – as a family operation themselves, they were great with the kids.
+Our ten-month old was grinning and kicking each time we climbed aboard.
+It made it easy to pull them away from the pool for an adventure.

 Princess Margaret Beach

 Grab a cocktail and a beach chair at Jack’s Beach Bar at the north end of the beach.
 Go out for a snorkel yourself, take out a paddleboard, or just relax with a the view of the sailboats anchored in the bay.
-There are caves to explore on the south end of the beach.
+There are also caves to explore on the south end of the beach.

 Right next to Jack’s Beach Bar is the Belmont Walkway.
 This 15-minute walking trail winds north up and around a cliff, and then back down to a beachfront sidewalk lined with small hotels, restaurants, and shops.
 This walk along Bequia’s most active coast, with views of the harbor, gives you a real sense of what the island is all about.

 I suggest having a sunset cocktail and swim at Jack’s, and then, while you still have a bit of light, heading to the Belmont Walkway for dinner.
 Kids will enjoy the climbing part of the hike, too, but some of the stairs can be steep, so be prepared!

 5. Other Things To Do in Bequia with Kids: Turtles, Fort Hamilton, Hikes, and More